aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/text-processing/split-text/_index.md

 ### Error Codes

 - **400 Bad Request** – Invalid Aspose.Cells Cloud API URI or malformed parameters.
 - **401 Unauthorized** – Missing or invalid access token (or client‑id/secret).
 - **404 Not Found** – The specified spreadsheet file could not be accessed.
+- **429 Too Many Requests** – Rate limit exceeded; retry after the period indicated in the `Retry-After` header.
 - **500 Server Error** – The spreadsheet encountered an internal processing anomaly.

 ## Where should we use the Split Text API?